Formal category theory in augmented virtual double categories: Pasting lemmas

 The remainder of this section consists of consequences of the pasting lemmas. \begin{corollary} Let $\map jBA$ be a vertical morphism.
 The nullary cartesian cell below, that defines the conjoint of $j$, is absolutely pointwise left Kan (\defref{absolutely left Kan}).

 \end{corollary} \begin{proof} To see that the cartesian cell above is absolutely left Kan we have to show that $g \of \cart$ is left Kan for any $\map gAN$.
-This follows from applying the vertical pasting lemma to the identity $g \of \cart \of \cocart = \id_{g \of j}$ which is the conjoint identity for $j^*$ (\auglemref{5.4}) composed with $g$, and where $\id_{g \of j}$ is left Kan by \exref{vertical cells defining left Kan extensions}.
-That the cartesian cell is in fact absolutely pointwise left Kan follows from the fact that $j^*(\id, f) \iso (j \of f)^*$ for any $\map fCB$; see \auglemref{4.15}. \end{proof}
+This follows from applying the vertical pasting lemma to the identity $g \of \cart \of \cocart = \id_{g \of j}$ which is the conjoint identity for $j^*$ (\lemref{companion identities lemma}) composed with $g$, and where $\id_{g \of j}$ is left Kan by \exref{vertical cells defining left Kan extensions}.
+That the cartesian cell is in fact absolutely pointwise left Kan follows from the fact that $j^*(\id, f) \iso (j \of f)^*$ for any $\map fCB$; see \lemref{pasting lemma for cartesian cells}. \end{proof}

 Combined with the horizontal pasting lemma the previous result implies the following. \begin{corollary} The composite on the left below is (pointwise) (weak) left Kan precisely if the cell $\zeta$ is so.
 The composite on the right is pointwise left Kan as soon as the cell $\eta$ is left Kan.